Child Custody Attorneys in Los Angeles, CA

 How Is Child Custody Determined?

 Although these guiding policies are in place, the best interest of the child varies on a case-by-case basis.
-The key to successfully navigating this process is having the appropriate legal representation – specifically an attorney specializing in family law matters, who has taken the time to get to know the parents and child, and has an understanding of their immediate needs.
+The key to successfully navigating this process is having the appropriate legal representation – specifically a Los Angeles child custody attorney specializing in family law matters, who has taken the time to get to know the parents and child, and has an understanding of their immediate needs.

 For example, is the child a baby, or at an age that requires particular care by one of the parents?
 Are they attending a particular school?
 Where do the parents reside, and how would a change in custody affect the child’s ability to see both parents?
 These are all essential questions when assessing the best interest of the child.